 In 2018, Trout Unlimited (TU) received IM 11 funding to begin an assessment of the Running Y and Caledonia farms to determine a water budget and temporal and spatial variability of soluble and particulate phosphorus and nitrogen.
 Phase 1, completed in 2018, focused on existing data analysis and farm operations summaries.
 As part of this effort, TU worked closely with the Oregon Department of Agriculture (ODA) and the landowners to summarize existing operations and develop monitoring plans.
-In addition, the landowners hired a consultant to produce a report about the existing wetlands on the Caledonia and Running Y farms.
-Flow data are being obtained from inlets and outlets of the two farms to allow nutrient loads to be calculated.
+The landowners hired a consultant to produce a report about the existing wetlands on the Caledonia and Running Y farms.
+Flow data continue to be obtained from inlets and outlets of the two farms to allow nutrient loads to be calculated.

-Phase 2, will involve water quality and flow data collection as well as data analysis and development of the nutrient and water budget.
-The following actions were accomplished in late 2018 and 2019:
+Phase 2, involves water quality and flow data collection as well as data analysis and development of the nutrient and water budget report.
+The following actions were accomplished in 2020: